status-im/swarms/ideas/311-status-protocol.md

 Up for debate: incentives, network spam, asynchronous messaging.

-Additionally, it should be resigned with mobile in mind (internet connection is unstable and mostly missing, CPU resources are limited, we can't stay in background for a long time and we are behind very strict firewalls that makes it hard for NAT to pass through.)
+Additionally, it should be designed with mobile in mind (internet connection is unstable and mostly missing, CPU resources are limited, we can't stay in background for a long time and we are behind very strict firewalls that makes it hard for NAT to pass through.)